 Employees in research and development

-The Ludwigshafen site in Germany is and will remain the largest in our Research Verbund.
+The largest and most important site in our research network is Ludwigshafen in Germany.
 Investments there include a combined laboratory building for cleanroom and elemental analysis.
 The new building’s modern digitalization and automation solutions set new standards in safety and efficiency.
 The state-of-the-art laboratory building took three years to build and was was put into operation in October 2022.
 In addition, we will build a new Catalyst Development and Solids Processing Center in Ludwigshafen, Germany, by 2024 to bring process innovations and new chemical catalysts to market faster.

 We want to continue advancing our research and development activities, especially in Asia.
-For instance, in 2021 we started the third expansion phase for the BASF Innovation Campus in Shanghai, China.
-With this expansion, BASF will strengthen its research and development capabilities for advanced materials and systems as well as for chemical engineering.
-Construction is expected to be completed by the end of 2022.
+For instance, we completed the third expansion phase for the BASF Innovation Campus in Shanghai, China, at the end of 2022, with new laboratories for advanced materials and systems as well as for chemical engineering.

 The number and quality of our patents also attest to our power of innovation and long-term competitiveness.
-In 2021, we filed around 820 new patents worldwide, of which 39.2% were for innovations with a particular focus on sustainability.
-The Patent Asset Index, a method that compares patent portfolios, once again ranked us among the leading companies in the chemical industry in 2021.
+In 2022, we filed 1,013 new patents worldwide, of which 39.2% were for innovations with a particular focus on sustainability.
+The Patent Asset Index, a method that compares patent portfolios, once again ranked us among the leading companies in the chemical industry in 2022.

 Access to scientific expertise, talented minds and new technologies

-The Joint Research Network on Advanced Materials and Systems (JONAS) is active in Europe and concentrates on supramolecular chemistry, polymer chemistry and the incubation of sustainable technologies.
+The Joint Research Network on Advanced Materials and Systems (JONAS) is active in Europe and concentrates on supramolecular chemistry, polymer chemistry and sustainable technologies.
 We are working on innovative components and materials for electrochemical energy storage with the Karlsruhe Institute of Technology (KIT) at the Battery and Electrochemistry Laboratory (BELLA).
 At the joint Catalysis Research Laboratory (CaRLa), BASF is researching homogeneous catalysis in cooperation with the University of Heidelberg.
 BasCat is a joint laboratory operated by the UniCat cluster of excellence and BASF at the Technical University of Berlin, where new heterogenous catalysis concepts are being explored together with the Fritz Haber Institute of the Max Planck Society, also based in Berlin.
 The iL (Innovation Lab) in Heidelberg, Germany, focuses on functional printing, printed sensors and IoT (internet of things) applications.
 Our most important partner in the U.K. is Imperial College London with thematic clusters in chemical engineering (flow chemistry) and digitalization (crystallization, corrosion).